 In addition to these assets, Canva allows uploading your images and use it in your designs.

-However, unlike Photoshop or Illustrator, there are no brushes or Pen tool.
-So Canva is in no way a drawing tool.
+However, unlike Photoshop or Illustrator, Canva does not have brushes or Pen tool.
+So it is in no way a drawing tool.
 If you are an artist, that might disappoint you.
 But remember, Canva is for non-designers.

 Canva is not a drawing tool like Phototshop.